- There is no set definition of a quality audit, and many factors influence audit quality.

 The audit process

 To achieve a high-quality audit, auditors need to follow rigorous audit processes and quality-control procedures.
 The IAASB standards are revised regularly to ensure that these processes remain appropriate as business practices and technologies change.
-The IAASB is currently revising the quality management standards that firms apply as part of this process.
+The IAASB has recently revised the quality management standards that firms apply as part of this process.

 In a high-quality audit, stakeholders receive useful reports and information on time.
 The quality of the outputs from the auditor, the firm and the entity being audited may reflect the audit quality and also directly affect it.